 Two SSES (Sewer System Evaluation Study) Technicians work out of the Public Works Department in conjunction with Waste Water Pollution Control, cleaning and inspecting sanitary sewer lines through the City.

 Annually, the City offers free curbside collection of brush, bagged leaves, non-freon containing white goods, and metals to Brewer residents.
-The information pertaining to the spring cleanup collection is typically released at the beginning of April, and the actual collection is done in May.
-Please check back in April when the most up-to-date information will be available to residents.
+Click here to see information pertaining to the 2021 Spring clean-up.

 Twice a year, the City gives residents of Brewer the opportunity to clean up leaves from their property and have them hauled away at no charge.
 The spring collection takes place at the beginning of May, along with the Spring Cleanup program, and again in mid-November.